ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues11296}

 When using the AWS Glue Data Catalog to manage a bucket or storage location containing both Iceberg and Hive tables, attempting to access Iceberg tables from the Hive catalog gives, `Not a Hive table` error and attempting to access Hive tables from the Iceberg catalog gives, `Not an Iceberg table` error.

+## Spark application submission fails when DAS (Data Access Service) is enabled for default MinIO buckets
+{: #known_issues12143_15986_1}

+DAS does not currently support default MinIO buckets or object storage that use HTTP endpoints.

+**Workaround:** You can disable DAS or make sure that your default MinIO buckets or object storage are configured with HTTPS endpoints.

 ## Default MinIO bucket access through S3 proxy is unavailable
 {: #known_issues12143_15986}